snakesch/clusterAnalysis/README.md

 # ClusterAnalyzer
 ClusterAnalyzer is a python implementation of a novel approach called cluster analysis described [here]().
+Essentially, ClusterAnalyzer attempts to exclude common variants that are found significant by genotyping error given small sample sizes; it prioritizes a list of clusters/duplets that are less likely to have been observed by genotyping error.
 As ClusterAnalyzer is intended for small samples, users are reminded that any results generated from ClusterAnalyzer shall only be interpreted as "suggestive association" and shall, by no means, be interpreted as of approximate power as standard GWAS analysis which employs a much larger cohort.

 ## Prerequisite
 * Python v3.10 (or newer)